 We are Cub Scout Pack 9, based in Lutz, Florida and part of the Boy Scouts of America.

-We currently meet at 7 PM on the second Tuesday of the month at McKitrick Elementary School.
+We currently meet at 7 PM on the fourth Tuesday of the month at McKitrick Elementary School.

-This year we have a full calendar of events, including camping trips, a pinewood derby, multiple parades, and more.
+This year we have a full calendar of events, including camping trips, a pinewood derby, parades, volunteering and more!
 Along with the fun, boys in scouting learn many valuable skills and make many new friends.
 Please look through the Scrapbook section for pictures of past events and check out the Announcements and Calendar sections for news of what's coming up.

 For more information about Pack 9 and our activities, please contact the Cubmaster at firstname.lastname@example.org.